-

 The general FDI Screening mechanism applies to:

-- The acquisition or increase of significant influence in certain companies active in the field of sensitive technology.
+- the acquisition or increase of significant influence in certain companies active in the field of sensitive technology.

 The general FDI screening mechanism contains a notification obligation.
-Upon notification the Dutch Minister of Economic Affairs (the Minister) will assess, amongst others, the transparency of the ownership structure, the geopolitical situation of the investor’s country of origin (direct and indirect), pending sanctions against the investor, and the investor’s track record.
+Upon notification the Minister will assess, amongst others, the transparency of the ownership structure, the geopolitical situation of the investor’s country of origin (direct and indirect), pending sanctions against the investor, and the investor’s track record.
 Transactions that have taken place after 8 September 2020, but before the entry into force of the new regime only have the be notified upon request of the Minister.

 Investments made in violation of a prohibition issued by the Minister are in principle void.
 The Minister may impose an administrative fine of up to 10% of the group turnover of the companies concerned.